Bob Casey (Florida politician)

-Robert K. "Bob" Casey (July 22, 1931 – June 7, 2015) was an American physician and politician.
+Robert K. Casey (July 22, 1931 – June 7, 2015) was a Republican politician from Florida who served as a member of the Florida House of Representatives from the 22nd district from 1992 to 2000.

 Born in Paducah, Kentucky.
 Casey lived with his family in Gainesville, Florida.
 Casey served in the United States Marine Corps during the Korean War.
 He received his bachelor's degree from Baylor University and his medical degree from the University of Florida.
 Casey served in the Florida House of Representatives from 1992 to 2000 and was a Republican.